JetBrains/teamcity-documentation/topics/installing-agent-tools.md

 </note>

-To check that the tool appears on the agent, look for `teamcity.tool.<installed_tool_ID>` in [configuration parameters reported by the agent](predefined-build-parameters.md#Agent+Properties) in the TeamCity web UI.
+To check that the tool appears on the agent, look for `teamcity.tool.<installed_tool_ID>` in [configuration parameters reported by the agent](predefined-build-parameters.md#Agent+Properties) in the TeamCity UI.

-If you delete a tool in the TeamCity web UI, each agent that have this tool installed will detect this, delete own copy of the tool, and restart.
+If you delete a tool in the TeamCity UI, each agent that have this tool installed will detect this, delete own copy of the tool, and restart.